Check the list below to see whether your item will be accepted or not. Contact us if you are still unsure.

 Yes, broken non-electrical and electrical sports equipment items are all accepted.

 If you need to dispose of a storage heater, it is important to check whether it contains asbestos first as we do not accept this.

 Yes, these can all be taken to our recycling centres.
 Tins should be put into the scrap metal container and plastic containers should go into the non-recyclables container.

-Yes, we accept these items at all our recycling centres.
+Yes, we accept these items at our recycling centres except Strumpshaw due to improvement works.

 We accept soil and turf - it is classed as DIY waste.